samehkamaleldin/ecpi/README.md

-# Predicting The Effects of Chemical Protein Interactions
+# Predicting The Biological Effects of Chemical Protein Interactions